mauget/commit-msg/README.md

 ### Linux or Windows

-These interpret the `-i` switch differently than Mac OS.
+These interpret the `-i` switch differently than does Mac OS.

 ```shell script
 #!/usr/bin/env bash